We are proud to be a major research university.

-Imperial is a major research university.
-We’re members of the Russell Group, and have the highest proportion of "world leading" and "internationally excellent” research of any major UK university, according to the Research Excellence Framework (REF) 2014.
+We’re a member of the prestigious Russell Group and have the highest proportion of "world-leading" and "internationally excellent” research of any major UK university.

 Factors that contribute to our world leading reputation